Hamza-Bik/hamza-bik.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome

-You can use the [editor on GitHub](https://github.com/Hamza-Bik/small_apps_tools./edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/Hamza-Bik/happycode/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.